 The most popular question for any beginner who has just started learning to code is that which is the best programming language to learn for a beginner like me?
 To start with, it can be a little bit daunting for a first-timer considering that there are many different programming languages available to choose from.
 Not only that, it can sometimes also be difficult to choose which one to start with or which one would suit you.

-We bring to you a list of coding language that are not only easy to learn for the first-time learners, but also considered as the most profitable programming languages to learn in 2016.
-So, those who are thinking of learning to code or make a career in coding; here are the best and the easiest coding languages to learn for the first-time learners:
+We bring to you a list of coding languages that are not only easy to learn for first-time learners, but also considered as the most profitable programming languages to learn in 2016.
+So, those who are thinking of learning to code or make a career in coding; here are the best and the easiest coding languages to learn for first-time learners:

 Python is used by companies such as Google, Yahoo! and NASA.
 Django is the web application framework written by Python, which powers very popular sites such as Instagram, Pinterest and The New York Times.

 Similar to Python, Ruby is simple, readable and for people who don’t have any kind of programming experience.
 Ruby is a dynamic, object-oriented scripting language that is used in the development of websites and mobile apps.
 It is the language that powers their framework, Ruby on Rails, which is behind websites such as Twitter, Groupon and GitHub.
 It is also mostly used for backend development, and popular sites such as Airbnb, Shopify, Bloomberg, Hulu, and Slideshare.